Paddle, explore, forage, taste and generally immerse (but hopefully not submerge!) yourself in the stunning edible landscape of South-West Scotland…

 This event is a collaboration between Mark Williams of Galloway Wild Foods and Chris Saunders of Adventure Carrick.
 It is born of friendship, a shared love of the outdoors and eagerness to offer an amazing experience in an accessible location that showcases all the wonders of the Galloway coast through an immersive experience.

-You are in good hands: Chris is a true waterman with a strong affinity for the ocean: a super talented SUP surfer, yoga practioner, holistic adventurer, and river/sea paddler.
+You are in good hands: Chris is a true waterman with a strong affinity for the ocean: a surfer, stand-up paddle boarder, yoga practioner, holistic adventurer, and river/sea paddler.
 When he’s not out surfing, he’s planning an epic river trip.
 Chris has over 30 years industry experience in teaching watersports and an abundance of qualifications which allows him lead, guide and teach in various crafts and environments.
 Chris also trains instructors, nurtures apprentices into the industry and is a respected technical advisor on outdoor adventure.
 When he isn’t on the water, Chris runs a mobile Gin Bar!

-Another paddle guide from Chris’s experienced team will also join the trip, making the client to paddle guide ratio for this trip a maximum of 4 clients to 1 paddle guide.
+Another paddle guide from Chris’s experienced team will also join the trip, making the client to paddle guide ratio for this trip 4 clients to 1 paddle guide.
 This allows maximum support, tuition and safety.

 Mark has been teaching about foraging and wild food for over 30 years, and has taught and nurtured many of the new wave of foraging guides and enthusiasts.
 Based in Galloway, Mark is deeply entwined with the coastal foodscapes of SW Scotland, and this adventure will be a journey through some of his favourite foraging locations, meeting many of the plants and seaweeds featured on this website.
-Mark has taught on paddling and foraging trips for the last five years in the highlands with Arisaig Sea Kayak (with whom more trips are planned), but is extra excited to be guiding one in the rich foraging grounds around his home in Galloway.
+Mark has taught on paddling and foraging trips for the many years and loves guiding these trips in the rich foraging grounds around his home in Galloway.
 You can hear Mark discussing his love of foraging on podcasts and in films here.

 Mark will provide the foraging tuition and lead the wild catering, while Chris and his fellow paddling guide will be responsible for keeping everyone safe and comfortable on the water.
 Both will enjoy telling you about the geography, folklore, smuggling stories and natural history of the Galloway coast, keeping you comfortable in camp, and sharing their passion for foraged cocktails! 🙂